Investigating the Impacts of Lifestyle, Attitudes and Built Environment on Recreational Biking in a Coastal City

 The co-existence of dockless and traditional docked bike-sharing systems presents new opportunities for sustainable transportation in cities all over the world, both serving door to door trips and access and egress to and from transit.
 To compare travel patterns of these two systems, we explored the GPS data of a dockless bike-sharing scheme and the smart card data of a docked bike-sharing scheme in the city of Nanjing, China over the same time period.
 In order to obtain information from different perspectives, such as user perception and opinions, an intercept survey on bike-sharing mode choice was conducted.
 A mode choice model was estimated to reveal the effects of personal information, user perception and experience on bike-sharing usage.
 Results show that dockless bike-sharing systems have a shorter average travel distance and travel time but a higher use frequency and hourly usage volume compared to docked bike-sharing systems.
 Trips of docked and dockless bike-sharing on workdays are more frequent than those on weekends, especially during the morning and evening rush hours from 7:00-9:00 and 17:00-19:00, respectively.
 As to the factors influencing travelers’ mode choice, results show that retirees, enterprise staff and users with E-bikes are less likely to use docked sharing-bikes than dockless bikes.
 In contrast, high-income travelers and people who are highly sensitive to discounts, internet technology and online payment service are more likely to use the dockless bike-sharing.
 Finally, policy implications are discussed for cities to improve the performance of docked and dockless bike-sharing systems.

-Modelling the Factors Influencing the Activity Spaces of Bikeshare around Metro Stations: A Spatial Regression Model
+Modeling the Factors Influencing the Activity Spaces of Bikeshare Around Metro Stations: A Spatial Regression Model

 Yuchuan Jin, Southeast UniversityShow Abstract